-The Sliabh Luachra Music Trail was founded in 2013 and is a joint initiative between Kerry (co-funded by The Arts Council) and Cork County Council’s and Limerick City and County Council.
-Sliabh Luachra is associated with a very specific and idiomatic traditional music style and the Trail was developed to encourage greater awareness of this tradition.
-The Sliabh Luachra Music Trail supports local voluntary festival committees who work together to create a year-round programme of concerts, workshops, master classes and lectures.
+The Sliabh Luachra Music Partnership was founded in 2013 and is a joint initiative between Kerry (co-funded by The Arts Council) and Cork County Council’s and Limerick City and County Council.
+Sliabh Luachra is associated with a very specific and idiomatic traditional music style and the partnership was developed to encourage greater awareness of this tradition.
+The Sliabh Luachra Music Partnership supports local voluntary festival committees who work together to create a year-round programme of concerts, workshops, master classes and lectures.
 The events and festivals supported in Kerry are the Handed Down Concert & Lecture Series, World Fiddle Day Scartaglin, Con Curtin Music Festival and the Patrick O’ Keeffe Traditional Music Festival.
-Since 2019, the Trail has had a Musician in Residence (Eoin Stan O’ Sullivan) who also supports these festivals, as well as musicians, with his work at Sliabh Luachra Record label and young people, by giving workshops in primary and secondary schools.
+From 2019-2023, there was a Musician in Residence (Eoin Stan O’ Sullivan) who supported these festivals, as well as musicians, with his work at Sliabh Luachra Record label, and young people, by giving workshops in primary and secondary schools.

-Key Objectives of the Sliabh Luachra Music Trail:
+Key Objectives of the Sliabh Luachra Music Partnership:

 - To celebrate the musical heritage of the region.

 - To preserve the region’s unique musical heritage.

 - To promote cultural and creative tourism in the region.

 - To create opportunities for and stimulate an interest in the performance of the region’s music.

 - To develop an education programme to encourage interest and participation in the region’s music.